lewisl9029/toc/README.md

 University of Waterloo Computer Engineering FYDP Project Group 010

+*I'm growing less and less fond of this name.
+Please consider "Toc" a codename and keep trying to think of better ones. =)*

 ## Development Workflow

 I propose we should generally follow the [GitHub Flow](https://guides.github.com/introduction/flow/index.html).